skellis46/slipbox/improvisation and the threshold of the self.md

 -- Mindball for thresholds- about desire and not wanting. might be a useful way in

 # sleeping kittens

+The methods for this analysis are therefore:

+1. Studio-based dancing and conversational reflections between Katye and Simon between January and February 2024
+2. Self-report questionnaires completed by Katye and Simon during those sessions and then later analysed by Merritt.
+3. Desk-based reviewing and research across neuroscience, psychology and dance with a focus on dance improvisation, consciousness and mindfulness practices.
+This work was initially done by Michaela in the early months of 2024 .
+4. Interviews akin to MPI between Rosemary and Simon in May of 2026.

+The writing builds on a mixed dataset of authentic movement sessions, video and photographic documentation, post-practice conversations, self-report questionnaires and desk-based research.

+- analytic core
+- Analyse the threshold directly, with methods embedded.
+- Structure this section around the threshold itself, not around methods.
+- Methods appear here instrumentally:
+- Conversations appear as sites of retrospective recognition.
+- Questionnaires appear as points of mismatch or failure.
+- Documentation appears as an active agent.

 We did this simply because the dancing felt differently personally dep order of the dancing/witnessing experiences shaped the tonal qualities differently.